Hotel, Restaurant & QSR Construction, Nationwide

 Brand & Feasibility

 Brand PIP review, franchise approval coordination, site analysis, zoning, and early cost benchmarking through preconstruction.
+Check jurisdiction timelines with the permitting timeline guide.
 For restaurants: health department pre-consultation and kitchen layout planning.

 Design & Engineering

 Architectural design per brand standards or custom concept.
-MEP engineering for commercial kitchens, PTAC/VRF guestroom systems, pool mechanical, and NFPA-compliant fire protection.
+MEP engineering for commercial kitchens, PTAC/VRF guestroom systems, pool mechanical, and NFPA 13-compliant fire protection (2026 changes).

 Structural & Shell